simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

 <div style="max-width: 500px; margin: auto;">
 <img src="../images/posts/goals2020/fields.jpg" alt="Fields" title="Fields" />
 <div>

+*Update: We created 4 new beds next to the house and used both gardens this year.
+We will probably add 4 more beds next year to this new upper garden*

 3. Pay for a friend with a tractor to build a retaining wall out of granite (already acquired) behind house.
 Build nice patio.
 It will look like pictured.
 Just kidding (unless...?)